barrowclift/barrowclift.github.io/_posts/2015-10-26-multitasking-misconceptions.markdown

 </figure>
 </div>

-Another thing to consider when you're deciding which apps to turn Background App Refresh off for &#8212; if any at all &#8212; is how many apps are currently enabled for background refresh in the list.
+Another thing to consider when you're deciding which apps to turn Background App Refresh off for &mdash; if any at all &mdash; is how many apps are currently enabled for background refresh in the list.
 If you have more than twenty or so with Background App Refresh turned on you might want to consider trimming that number down.
 While any individual app only takes a tiny, negligible amount of battery to background refresh ([usually](https://www.macstories.net/linked/the-background-data-and-battery-usage-of-facebooks-ios-app/)) this number *can* add up if there's a lot of them.

 Quit Quitting Apps on iOS
 -------------------------